.png)

 Modern cuisine, as a category, is a deliberately broad designation.
 It signals an approach rather than a geography or a tradition: technique matters, seasonality tends to be foregrounded, and the cooking does not lock itself into classical French orthodoxy as its only reference point.
 What distinguishes one modern cuisine address from another is usually the chef's formation, the set of influences and training that shape what ends up on the plate.

-Chef Elif Oskan's name suggests a culinary background that reaches beyond France's borders, and that is worth sitting with as context.
+Chef Elif Oskan leads the kitchen, and that is worth noting as context.
 The broader European modern cuisine scene has been shaped significantly by chefs who trained across multiple national traditions before settling into a regional French context.
 The results, when they work, tend to produce cooking with a wider tonal range than a purely classical French formation allows: different approaches to acidity, spicing, and textural contrast enter the repertoire.
-Whether that is precisely what Oskan brings to Grain de Sel's kitchen is something the menu itself would confirm, but the pattern is a familiar one in restaurants at this recognition level across provincial France.
+That kind of formation can broaden a kitchen's tonal range, though the menu itself is the clearest guide to how it plays out at Grain de Sel.

 It is worth noting, in terms of comparative context, that some of the most closely watched modern cuisine addresses in Europe have been built by chefs whose training crossed cultural lines.
 AM par Alexandre Mazzia in Marseille is a local example of what happens when a chef brings a non-metropolitan formation to a French regional setting.
 At the starred end, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai demonstrate how internationally oriented cooking can hold serious Michelin recognition.
 Grain de Sel operates at a different scale and price tier, but the underlying dynamic of a chef bringing an eclectic formation to a specific regional context is the same structural logic.